vzellweg/threejs-hackathon/README.md

 #### What did I learn?

 I learned about lights and shadows in three.js.
 I learned how easy it is to deploy a static website using `gh-pages`.
 I learned a little

+### Day 4

+#### What did I do?

+Started messing around with reflections, cubemaps, and animated lights.

+#### Any Trouble?

+Yes, keeping my scope limited and not getting distracted by cool new features.
+I think I'm managing well by using github issues religiously though.

+#### What did I learn?

+I started learning about using ray tracing to create interactive objects.
+I learned the process of creating cubemaps from hdri images.